chabirOael/WaeCha024/Task1/README.md

     ```bash
     http POST http://localhost:8000/classify text="Spirituosen Grosshandel"
     ```
-    You can change the text content to test the classification made by the model.
+    You can change the text content to test more the capabilities of classification made by the model.

     You can also use `Postman` for testing.
 Do not forget to set the body as follow:
     ```json